 Different food and wine pairing according to the cocoa content of the chocolate

 As you know, chocolate is made from cocoa.
 Cocoa, like wine, has tannins.
 These molecules make you feel a sense of structure in your mouth.
-Thus, the characteristics of chocolate, and its cocoa content, vary greatly depending on your choice.
+Thus, the characteristics of chocolate, and its cocoa content, greatly influence your choice of wine.
+The lighter the chocolate, the less tannins it has.
 Whether it is white, milk, 75% cocoa or 90% cocoa, chocolate does not express the same flavors and it will be necessary to make a different food and wine pairing.
-There is a simple way to find your way through your tastings: the darker the chocolate, the more tannic it is.
+There is a simple way to find your way during your tastings: the darker the chocolate, the more tannins it has.

 Wine and white chocolate

-The flavors of white chocolate and the aromas developed during the tasting of the latter invite us to turn to sweet wines or to sparkling wines.
+White chocolate is made of cocoa paste only, so it has no tannins.
+The flavors of white chocolate and the aromas developed during the tasting of it invite us to turn to dry or fresh wines or to sparkling wines.
+For example, serve an Alsace white wine or a Riesling, these wines will complement the sweetness of the white chocolate without overdoing it.
 These pairings on the fruit and sweetness will satisfy the taste buds of lovers of beautiful tastings.

 On the other hand, in case you feel like an explorer, you can turn to more original pairings.
 For this, you should turn to a red wine based on Cabernet Franc.
-This pairing is based on the contrast and allows to associate the sweetness of the mete with the tannins of the wine.
+This pairing is based on contrast and allows you to associate the sweetness of the dish with the tannins of the wine.

 Wine and milk chocolate

-Milk chocolate often appears to be an intermediary for which choosing a wine can be difficult.
+Milk chocolate often appears as an intermediate between sweetness and intensity for which choosing a wine can be difficult.
 So, to choose the right red wine with milk chocolate, we recommend a Pinot Noir or Merlot based wine.
 If your choice is Merlot, we advise you to choose a wine that has already evolved, with melted tannins.
 The balance between the fruit of the food and the fruity aromas of the wine will be perfect.

-If you prefer to turn to a white wine with your milk chocolate, Alsace will be your ideal companion with its great Riesling.
+If you prefer to drink a white wine with your milk chocolate, avoid sweet wines that will bring too much sugar.
+Dry wines will be more refreshing.
+Alsace will be your ideal companion with its great Riesling.